KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/2 Operations/3 Multiplying Values.md

 True if num3 == 43 else False
 ```

-Store the result of num1, num2 and num3 in a variable called "result"
+Store the result of num1, num2 and num3, multipled in a variable called "result"

 ```
 True if result == num1 * num2 * num3 else False